Armed robbers beg Priest for forgiveness while robbing him

 The Police Command in Benue confirmed the incident and vowed to apprehend the criminals.

-“The incident has been reported to us and we have begun an investigation,” DSP Catherine Anene, the command’s Public Relations Officer, told NAN.
+“The incident has been reported to us and we have begun investigation,” Catherine Anene, the command’s Public Relations Officer, told NAN.

 (NAN)